MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-admin-config-keywords-products.md

 ---
-title: "Configure keywords and competitors to track in Conversation Intelligence | MicrosoftDocs"
+title: "Configure keywords and products to track in call insights | MicrosoftDocs"
-description: "Configure keywords and competitors to track in Conversation Intelligence" ms.date: 04/20/2020 ms.service:
+description: "Configure keywords and products to track in call insights" ms.date: 04/20/2020 ms.service:
  - dynamics-365-ai